liamlachs/SizeExtractR/README.md

-The goal of SizeExtractR is to facilitate scientific projects that have research questions relating to size, from pure biology to ecology on individual to landscape scales, by providing a user-friendly interactive set of R tools and ImageJ image analysis tools and protocol.
+The goal of SizeExtractR is to facilitate scientific projects that have research questions relating to size, from pure biology to ecology on individual to landscape scales, by providing a protocol with a user-friendly set of interactive tools for image analysis (ImageJ-macros) and database formation and quality checking (R-package).

 > Uses like demographics, population dynamics, and size as a proxy of
 > energy investment.